Easy Pass, Bangkok Expressway

 Stop by one of the buildings on the exit side of a toll booth.
 Only some toll booths have them.

 You buy a small plastic device in two parts -- one is the slide mounting with an adhesive sticker on it, and the other is the Easy Pass electronics which can slide in and out of this mounting.
 I put mine behind my rear view mirror.
-Some people just hold it in their hand out the window as they drive thru.
+Some people just hold it in their hand as they drive thru, for example if they use multiple vehicles.

 There is a plastic card which goes with each Easy Pass, the same size as an ATM card.
 You use this to recharge your credit.